'Other Woman' seizes box office crown from 'Captain America'

 "Heaven Is for Real", the story of a young boy who claims to have visited heaven during a near-death experience, continued to build strength among moviegoers who this year have flocked to see faith-based films.

-Starring Greg Kinnear, "Heaven Is for Real" has totaled $51.9 million in ticket sales since its April 16 release.
+Starring Greg Kinnear, "Heaven Is for Real" has totalled $51.9 million in ticket sales since its April 16 release.

 The movie is the fourth faith-based film this year to generate impressive box office returns, including for "Noah," which stars Russell Crowe as the biblical figure and is approaching $100 million.